codekiddy2/Visual-Studio-gtkmm/readme/fundamental.md

 >View > Property manager

-In property manager expand whiever project node and then whichever configuration node and find "base_setup".props property sheet and open it.
+In property manager expand whichever project node and then whichever configuration node and find "base_setup".props property sheet and open it.

 Settings which need to be reviewed here are as follows: